opencog/atomspace-dht/README.md

 * DHT logging is going to the file `atomspace-dht.log`.
   See also `atomspace-dhtnode.log`.
-* Always rememebr to bootstrap.
+* Always remember to bootstrap.
 You can "listen" to the unit tests by bootstrapping to `(dht-bootstrap "dht://localhost:4555")`, which is the port-number used by the unit tests.